cbitter78/diagraming/drawio/README.md

 This works for github pages as well but because of path translations you need to keep the drawio file in the same folder as the markdown.

-TODO: Figure out github pages and how I can apply [this](https://github.com/jgraph/drawio-github) style so that I dont have to play with dark mode.
+TODO: Figure out github pages and how I can apply [this](https://github.com/jgraph/drawio-github) style so that I don't have to play with dark mode.